How to Fix a Sticky Sliding Glass Door

 If the track is bent, cracked, or worn, even new rollers won’t glide.
 Inspect the bottom track for:

 A badly damaged track needs replacement, which usually means a glass company.
-But this is rare.
+Rare, but it happens.

 Common Mistakes to Avoid